Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems

 \subsection{Algorithm analysis}

-We now show Algorithm 2 achieves a $2(\sqrt{2}-1)$ approximation ratio, and runs in $O(n(\log mC)^2)$ time.
-The proof of the approximation ratio uses exactly the same set of lemmas as in Section \ref{sec-alg-linearize} and \ref{sec-solve-linear}.
+We now show Algorithm 2 achieves an $\alpha = 2(\sqrt{2}-1)$ approximation ratio, and runs in $O(n(\log mC)^2)$ time.
+The proof of the approximation ratio uses exactly the same set of lemmas as in Section \ref{sec-alg-linearize}, \ref{sec-solve-linear} and \ref{sec-alg1-analy}.
 The proofs for most of the lemmas are also similar.
 Rather than replicating them, we will go through the lemmas and point out any differences in the proofs.
-Please refer to Sections \ref{sec-alg-linearize} and \ref{sec-solve-linear} for the definitions, lemma statements and original proofs. \begin{itemize} \item \emph{Lemmas V.2, V.3, V.4} These lemmas deal with the super-optimal allocation, which is the same in Algorithms 1 and 2. \item \emph{Lemma V.5} The proof of this lemma depended on the fact that in Algorithm 1 if we assign a second $E$ thread to a server, then all the other servers have no remaining resources.
-This is also true in Algorithm 2, since in line 6 we assign a thread to a server with the most remaining resources, and so if when we assign a second $E$ thread $t$ to a server $s$ there was another server $s'$ with positive remaining resources, we would assign $t$ to $s'$ instead, a contradiction. \item \emph{Lemma V.6} This follows by exactly the same arguments as the original proof. \item \emph{Lemma V.7} The only statement we need to check from the original proof is that for all $i \in E$ we have $c_i \geq C_j$.
+Please refer to Sections \ref{sec-alg-linearize}, \ref{sec-solve-linear} and \ref{sec-alg1-analy} for the definitions, lemma statements and original proofs. \begin{itemize} \item \emph{Lemma \ref{lem-alg-oneEperserver}} The proof of this lemma depended on the fact that in Algorithm 1 if we assign a second $E$ thread to a server, then all the other servers have no remaining resources.
+This is also true in Algorithm 2, since in line 6 we assign a thread to a server with the most remaining resources, and so if when we assign a second $E$ thread $t$ to a server $s$ and there was another server $s'$ with positive remaining resources, we would assign $t$ to $s'$ instead, a contradiction. \item \emph{Lemma \ref{lem-alloc-wrong}} The only statement we need to check from the original proof is that for all $i \in E$ we have $c_i \geq C_j$.
 But this is true in Algorithm 2 because if there were any $c_i < C_j$, line 6 of Algorithm 2 would assign thread $i$ to server $j$ instead of $i$'s current server, a contradiction.
-All the other statements in the original proof then follow. \item \emph{Lemma V.8} This follows because lines 1 and 2 of Algorithm 2 show that the first $m$ assigned threads have at least as much super-optimal utility as the remaining $n-m$ threads.
+All the other statements in the original proof then follow. \item \emph{Lemma \ref{lem-Dthruput}} This follows because lines 1 and 2 of Algorithm 2 show that the first $m$ assigned threads have at least as much super-optimal utility as the remaining $n-m$ threads.